MansiBhatt12/dagster-csv-abi-fetcher/README.md

 ```bash
 dagster dev
 ```
 This will start the Dagster UI on your local machine.
 You can then use the UI to interact with the project.

+Open your web browser and navigate to http://localhost:3000 to access the Dagster UI.

+Click on the Materialize in the Dagster UI and execute it.
+Monitor the pipeline execution in the Dagster web UI.
+Once completed, the fetch_api.csv file in the data directory will contain the fetched API data.